• Home

 Casa Loma Minca is one of our favorite hostels in Colombia, hands down.
 We’ve visited Minca and stayed at this same hostel on 4 separate trips to Colombia now – we are obsessed!
 We’ve got a complete post all about the hostel & why we love it so much – read it here, or just check prices for Casa Loma Minca.

-If Airbnbs are more your vibe then there are some great options but we are loving this wooden cabin floating in the treetops and surrounded by mountains, colorful birds and butterflies.
-There is a river nearby that is part of the property so you are free to take a dip to cool off, you are in totally rural surroundings but actually still close to supermarkets and other hotels!
+If VRBOs are more your vibe then there are some great options but we are loving the Minco Ecohabs in the hills surrounded by beautiful tropical gardens.
+The property’s cabanas are perched among the trees and feature incredible views of the surrounding jungle.
+You’ll feel like you’re floating in the clouds!
 It has a real luxury feel, especially for a treetop cabin, there is hot water and loads of amenities so you get the best of both worlds.
 Can we just live here?!

 What to Do in Minca